-After making appropriate enquiries, the members of the Corporation consider that the College has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, including giving careful consideration to the current and potential further impact of Covid-19 on the College's operations and finances, the members of the Corporation consider that the College has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.